Dig this… a portion of this post is sponsored by Zoetis Petcare, but opinions are my own and 110% “pawthentic”!

 Could Your Dog Have Noise Aversion?

-It’s important to realize that even mild signs of noise aversion are worth discussing with your veterinarian.
+It’s important to realize that even mild symptoms of noise aversion are worth discussing with your veterinarian.
 Noise aversion does not go away on its own, you can’t soothe it away, and it usually becomes worse over time.
 According to Dr. Sharon L. Campbell, a veterinary internist for Zoetis, a dog with untreated noise aversion may begin to show more severe signs, react to more noises, or take longer to recover after each noise event.
 Dogs can also develop other forms of anxiety, such as separation anxiety.

 That’s what happened to my dog, Buck.
 He developed separation anxiety a few years after he developed noise aversion.
 It got to the point where my husband and I even took separate vacations in order to avoid subjecting him to being left alone!